Aviipatell/WBR-Website/README.md

 # Waterloo Business Review Website

 Created a website for the Waterloo Business Review (WBR) committee at the University of Waterloo to act as a platform for their articles regarding business strategy, entrpreneurship, and global affiars.
+View live: [WBR Website](https://aviipatell.github.io/WBR-Website/)

 ## Getting Started: